Statistiche accessi

 • Supports multi-touch even in the presence of disturbances such as water and humidity.

-Today, Zytronic touch technology represents the crown jewel of CJB's touch offerings due to its versatility, customizability, and reliability.
+Today, Displax touch technology represents the crown jewel of CJB's touch offerings due to its versatility, customizability, and reliability.

-If you need to integrate traditional touch technologies or Zytronic® into your industrial systems, contact us for more information.
+If you need to integrate traditional touch technologies or Displax into your industrial systems, contact us for more information.